-- 1 The above rates are provided as a guide only.
+- 1 If the royalty is subject to tax in the recipient's country of residence there is no withholding tax. - 2 The above rates are provided as a guide only.
 A number of the above DTA's provide for alternative rates, including zero, to be applied in specific circumstances.
-To view the complete Double Tax Agreements refer to www.sars.gov.za. - 2 Currently South Africa has no withholding tax on dividends or interest.
-The Minister of Finance announced in 2007 that a new dividend withholding tax is to replace STC.
+To view the complete Double Tax Agreements refer to www.sars.gov.za. - 3 Currently South Africa has no withholding tax on dividends or interest.
+A new dividend withholding tax is to replace STC.
 The effective date of this change has not yet been announced.